logto-io/rfcs/draft/0004-experience-api.md

      - NULL if username is used as the identifier.
    - `profile`: REQUIRED.
 The user have provided the necessary sign-up identifier.

-3. Verified: An `Identified` registration interaction is also considered `Verified` since the new user does not have any existing MFA settings.
+3. Verified: An `Identified` registration interaction is also considered `Verified` as the new user does not have any existing MFA settings.

 4. Profile fulfilled: The user has provided all the necessary profile data and MFA settings during the interaction.